 DWMC is an actively managed ETF, but it employs rule-based selection based on price momentum, so it’s not truly active.
 Unlike IWC and FDM, DWMC doesn’t really care about liquidity, profitability, etc.; it’s seeking out volatile micro caps.
 This increases management costs, which shows up in the fund’s high fee of 1.32%.

 DWMC has outperformed the other two funds over its short lifespan of a little over 2 years, but with much greater volatility and risk.
 Like FDM, DWMC only holds about 150 stocks.
+Its weighted average market cap is about $950 million.

 I’d be worried about the fund closing, but even if I were open to paying 1.32% for DWMC, I’d probably rather save up the minimum initial investment for one of the mutual funds mentioned above: either BRSIX (cheaper at 0.75%) or WMICX (pricier at 1.66%).